 If our guerrilla army had contained a writer or artist, it would have been unnecessary for me to rack my own brains for literary creation and production.
-Unfortunately, however, none of our unit had been a professional writer or artist.
+Unfortunately, however, none of our unit had been a professional writer or artist activities, as well as a staff of talented editors, writers and artists to publish army publications and produce works of art for effective propaganda and agitation.